jharwell/sierra/docs/src/user-guide/examples.rst

    --batch-criteria population_size.Log8 \
    --pipeline 3 4

-:ref:`--exp-setup<src/reference/cli:sierra-cli---exp-setup>` is included here because stage 3 uses it to compute the expected number of datapoints per run when building statistics.
+``--exp-setup`` is included here because stage 3 uses it to compute the expected number of datapoints per run when building statistics.
 Stages 3 and 4 read from ``exp-outputs/`` (written during stage 2) and are safe to re-run any number of times without affecting the underlying experimental data.

 Stage 5 Examples
 ================